 This easy pumpkin fudge is rich, smooth, and loaded with pumpkin flavor.
 No candy thermometer necessary, and only 15 minutes of hands-on work!

 Candy thermometers, boiling sugar, specific temperatures… No thank you.
-I wanted something that was quick, easy, and foolproof.
+I wanted fudge, but I also wanted something that was quick, easy, and foolproof.

-I found this recipe for white chocolate fudge (by using “easy” in my search terms, duh) and went from there.
+I started by looking for something someone else had made, and I found this perfect recipe for easy white chocolate fudge and went from there.

 The ingredient list for this fudge is pretty simple, and you probably have most them on hand already.
-The only thing you might need to grab from the grocery store is evaporated milk.
-I personally keep a can in my baking pantry regularly, but remember, I’m a little bit baking crazy.
+The only thing you might need to grab from the grocery store is evaporated milk, unless you’re like me and keep a can in your pantry all the time (you are my people).

-This fudge begins its delicious pumpkin-y journey by boiling sugar, evaporated milk, pumpkin purée, butter, and spices for about 10-12 minutes.
+This fudge begins its delicious pumpkin-y journey by boiling the sugar, evaporated milk, pumpkin purée, butter, and spices for about 8-12 minutes.

 That being said, you’ll want to go by timing plus a visual cue.
 You’re looking for a mixture that pulls away from the sides and bottom of your saucepan as you stir it.